mongodb/libbson/doc/bson_error_t.rst

 Description
 -----------

-The :symbol:`bson_error_t <bson_error_t>` structure is used as an out-parameter to pass error information to the caller.
+The :symbol:`bson_error_t` structure is used as an out-parameter to pass error information to the caller.
 It should be stack-allocated and does not requiring freeing.

 See :doc:`Handling Errors <errors>`.